Automation: Starting with a Clean Slate

 Can you fully remove people from the process?
 Do you trust that the system won’t go offline?

-Many automated systems are designed so that companies can fall back on manual processes in case of downtime.
+Many automated systems allow companies to fall back on manual processes in case of downtime.

 This is understandable, but it also reduces the effectiveness of the automated solution.
 While having that manual redundancy is smart, it’s also a limitation that will alter the solution and could reduce its impact.

 Rather than building in expensive and limiting manual fallback systems, consider adding robust spare parts inventories, contracts with repair experts, and internal expertise that can quickly restore the system rather than building in manual backups that hinder the results.
-Automated systems that are reliable and proven should be reliable and capable of supporting your operation without a backwards-compatible manual backup system.
+Proven and reliable automated should be capable of supporting your operation without backwards-compatible manual backup systems.

 What metrics are you chasing?

 Most automation decisions undergo ROI analysis, which is a smart way to go about it.
-However, if your design and the analysis are built to justify the automation, rather than the impact of the automation.
-It’s an important distinction.
+Design your process around finding the best, most balanced solution for your business needs.
+That may or may not result in deciding to automate.
 Chasing justification isn’t the same as chasing overall impact.

 Automate the right parts of the process